jexxa-projects/JexxaTutorials/BookStore/README-PatternLanguage.md

         var jexxaMain = new JexxaMain(BookStore.class);

         jexxaMain
                 // Bootstrap all classes annotated with @DomainService.
-In this application this causes to get the
+In this application, this causes to get the
                 // latest books via ReferenceLibrary and forward DomainEvents to a message bus via DomainEventService .bootstrapAnnotation(DomainService.class)